cbh123/replicate-elixir/README.md

 ## Authenticate

-Before running any Python scripts that use the API, you need to set your Replicate API token in your environment.
+After installation, you need to set your Replicate API token in your environment.

 Grab your token from [replicate.com/account](https://replicate.com/account) and set it as an environment variable: